Frequently Asked Questions

 Funding Process Details

-The association is required to submit proof of funds spent totaling the amount of the grant award, including the 10% contribution from the association.
-Acceptable forms of proof include an invoice from a vendor, a contract signed by both parties with a consultant/speaker, and receipts for items purchased.
+The association is required to submit proof of funds spent totaling the amount of the grant award.
+Acceptable forms of proof include invoices, fully executed contracts, and receipts for items purchased.

 The activity and request for reimbursement must take place within one year of grant approval notification from NAR in order to be eligible for funding reimbursement.

-What criteria are used to evaluate Level 1 grant applications?
+What criteria are used to evaluate grant applications?